chib2chan/chib2chan/README.md

 ![GitHub Streak](https://streak-stats.demolab.com?user=chib2chan&theme=react-dark&border_radius=10)

-> 🏮 Making games where every lantern lights a path to a new ending.
+> 🌃 I'd like to create games where every lantern lights a path to a new ending.